turingschool/curriculum/tutorials/models/validations.markdown

 #### Back in Rails 2

-In the olden days, this was super easy.
-All you had to write in the helper was this, assuming we're talking about a `@product` instance:
+In the olden days, this was very easy.
+All you had to write in the helper was call `error_messages_for`:

 ```erb
 <%= error_messages_for @product %>
 ```

-You'd get a nice box saying that there were errors and a bulleted list of the error messages.
+You'd get a box saying that there were errors and a bulleted list of the error messages.
 Assuming your form is using the `form_for` helper, the fields with the validation errors will automatically be wrapped with a `<div class='field_with_error></div>`.
-Awesome!

-But then your designer gets a hold of things and they flip out.
-"What is this error box crap?
-I want an ordered list!
-And sparkles!"
-The `error_messages_for` helper didn't support any customization, so most production apps would end up rewriting it.
+But the markup was not customizable, so most production apps would end up rewriting it.

 With Rails 3 the `error_messages_for` helper was removed.
-The automatic wrapping of `<div class='field_with_error></div>` remains.
-[TODO: Why does the automatic wrapping remain?
-Can you get rid of it?]

 #### Writing a Helper Method

 But now we can write our own `error_messages_for`, imitate Rails 2, and leave the door open for easy customization at the design stage.
-Here's an implementation mercilessly stolen from Ryan Bates of RailsCasts:
+Here's an implementation from Ryan Bates of RailsCasts:

 ```ruby
 def error_messages_for(*objects)